JohhnyAlpha/XUV-Dissertation-Project/README.md

 ## Plots

-All generated figures are stored in:
+a few plots generated figures are stored in:

 ```
 plots.zip